-OBJECTION.
-But you will say, "The council's prohibition of the Bible is with a limitation; namely, if you have a Bible without a licence from the bishop.
-They do not forbid licensed men the reading; and therefore wrong them not."
+But you will say the Councils prohibition of the Bible is with a limitation, viz.
+If you have a Bible without a license from the Bishop; they do not forbid licensed men the reading, and therefore wrong them not.

-Answer.
-I answer, It is true, they do speak to that purpose; I will not wrong them: but give me leave to do the truth and you right, by telling you that their pretence of a licence is a very flam, a mere gullery, an abominable cheat, as I shall show you in its place.
+I answer, 'tis true they do speak to that purpose, I will not wrong them; but give me leave to do the truth and you right by telling you, that their pretence of a license is a very flam, a meer gullery, an abominable cheat, as I shall shew you in its place.